 My name is [NAME] and I’m actually reaching out because I want to make your week even better.

 [Promotional pitch about your product or service.
 I recommend you don’t go looking for templates for this description and write a unique text for your specific product or service.].

 If any of this sounds great, check out our page to find out more about [NAME OF PRODUCT/SERVICE].

-In case you have any questions, please let me know by responding to this email or just give us a call on [PHONE NUMBER IF THERE IS ONE]!
+Let me know how we can make this collaboration work!
+I can offer [INCENTIVE].
+In case you have any questions, please let me know by responding to this email or just give us a call at [PHONE NUMBER IF THERE IS ONE]!